Money Management

 It’s the word on everyone’s lips and minds: recession.

-We gathered insight from some of our favorite, most trusted financial creators on how you should prepare for a recession so that you too can prepare for a recession like a financial expert.
+I’m sharing my plan and including insights from a couple of my favorite trusted financial creators on how you can prepare for a recession like a financial expert.

 But first…what even is a recession?
 How will it affect your finances?